The Effect of Omitted Variables on the Sign of Regression Coefficients: Empirical Application: Social Capital and the Rise of the Nazi Party

-As explained in section \ref{sec:modified}, we can obtain sign change breakdown points larger than 1 if we impose additional restrictions.
+As explained in Section \ref{sec:modified}, we can obtain sign change breakdown points larger than 1 if we impose additional restrictions.
 Columns (4)--(6) show the estimated sign change breakdown points when we restrict the magnitude of OVB to be below $M$.
-For the relatively unrestrictive value of $M = 10 \widehat{\beta}_\text{med}$, this additional restriction does not change the sign change breakdown points much.
-However, it is enough such that two of the breakdown points are now slightly above 1.
-For the more restrictive values $M = 3 \widehat{\beta}_\text{med}$ and $M = 2 \widehat{\beta}_\text{med}$, the breakdown points are now all substantially about 1 for the rule of thumb choice $R_\text{long}^2 = 1.3 \widehat{R}_\text{med}^2$.
+For the relatively unrestrictive value of $M = 10 | \widehat{\beta}_\text{med} |$, this additional restriction does not change the sign change breakdown points much.
+However, it is enough to push two of the breakdown points slightly above 1.
+For the more restrictive values $M = 3 | \widehat{\beta}_\text{med} |$ and $M = 2 | \widehat{\beta}_\text{med} |$, the breakdown points are now all moderately larger than 1 for the rule of thumb choice $R_\text{long}^2 = 1.3 \widehat{R}_\text{med}^2$.
 For $R_\text{long}^2 = 1$, however, the magnitude restrictions do not affect the values of the sign change breakdown points very much.

-The last column of Table \ref{table:mainTable1} shows the estimated breakdown point $\widehat{\bar{r}}_X^\text{bp}$ developed in \cite{DMP2022}.
-This point does not require the exogenous controls assumption A\ref{assn:exog}.
-It is based on an interval relaxation, and hence it is a sign change breakdown point.
-It also does not require a choice of $R_\text{long}^2$.
-Like the breakdown points based on \cite{Oster2019}, larger values represent larger magnitudes of selection on unobservables relative to selection on observables.
-Like the sign change breakdown point in column (3), it is also bounded above by 1.
-In column (7) we see that this alternative sensitivity analysis produces a similar pattern of robustness as the sign change breakdown points in Oster's model: The results for military associations are most robust, followed by civic associations, and then followed by the overall measure (recall that the overall measure includes associations which are neither military nor civic).
+Finally, notice that even with the strictest magnitude restriction, the sign change breakdown points (column 6) are substantially smaller than the explain away breakdown points (column 2).